janosh/matbench-discovery/data/wbm/readme.md

 ## 🎯 &thinsp; Target Distribution

-The WBM test set has an energy above the MP convex hull distribution with mean **0.02 eV/atom** and standard deviation of **0.25 eV/atom**.
+The WBM test set has an energy above the MP convex hull distribution with **mean ± std = 0.02 ± 0.25 eV/atom**.

 The dummy MAE of always predicting the test set mean is **0.17 eV/atom**.